fauxtix/MauiRecipesApp/README.md

 - **Recipe Details View**:
   - By selecting a recipe, users can view detailed information, including ingredients, preparation instructions, and additional information about the recipe.
+    They also can mark the recipe as Favorite.

 - **Notifications and Alerts**:
   - The app shows notifications and alerts to inform the user about the status of loaded recipes (e.g., "Recipes loaded successfully", "Recipes loaded from database", "Error loading recipes", etc.).